jadonk/bonescript/README.md

 OctalBoneScript is completely API compatible with bonescript.
 There are however a few changes which you should keep in mind while using OctalBoneScript.

 * Pins P8_7, P8_8, P8_9 needs to be written as P8_07, P8_08, P8_09 in your code
+* ```pinMode``` function now takes only 4 arguments.
+Please also note that this function is fully __asynchronous__ therefore use callback to know whether the pinMode execution is complete.
+Its format is: ```pinmode(pin, direction, mode, callback)```.
+While first two arguments are similar to bonescript, third argument takes one of the folloing values.
+  1. "gpio" for gpio mode
+  2. "gpio_pu" for gpio input with pullup resistor
+  3. "gpio_pd" for gpio input with pulldown resistor
+  4. "pwm" for analog output pins

 We encourage you to report if issues if you face any.
 We will try our best to resolve errors in the code.